Department of Microbiology

 OND, NCE, in related subjects plus credit at Ordinary Level as in (i) above

 Candidates shall normally complete their registration formalities at the stipulated time as prescribed by the University and shall therefore renew their registration at the beginning of each Semester/Session until the completion of their programme.
-Candidates may however withdraw/suspend his/her course after due satisfaction of the University regulation.
+Candidates may however withdraw/suspend their course after due satisfaction of the University regulation.
 All candidates shall be required to register for and take the approved combination of courses.
-During the programme, candidates must satisfy the University requirements in respect of four year and three-year courses as stipulated by this regulation.
+During the programme, candidates must satisfy the University requirements in respect of four-year and three-year courses as stipulated by this regulation.
 Elective courses are those that are offered within or outside the department that the student may select for the purpose of fulfilling the minimum requirement for the award of a degree.
 Prerequisites are courses, which must be taken and passed before the related course at a higher level is taken.

 To be in good academic standing in the department, a student must obtain a cumulative Grade Point Average (CGPA) of at least 1.50 at the end of each academic session.
 A new entrant (Fresher) to the degree programme who obtains a Grade Point Average (GPA) of less than 1.50 at the end of the first session in the university shall be advised to withdraw from the programme which he/she had registered for.
 However, a returning student (either at the 200, 300, or 400 level) whose CGPA is less than 1.50 at the end of an academic session shall be placed on "Probation'" on his/her programme for one academic session.
 A probationary student who obtains at least 1.50 CGPA at the end of a probationary year shall be allowed to continue his/her degree programme.
 But a probationary student who is unable to earn at least 1.50 CGPA at the end of the probationary year shall be advised to withdraw from the degree programme in which he/she had registered for.